IBMDecisionOptimization/OPL-jdbc-custom-data-source/README.md

 ## Limitations

-* The custom data source reader supports scalar values, tuples and tuplessets.
+* The custom data source reader supports scalar values, sets and tuplessets.
 Arrays are not supported.
 * Inner tuples are not supported.

 ## License